Student shoots police officer dead at Texas Tech in Lubbock

 Texas Tech police went to check on the welfare of the student earlier on Monday and, after discovering drugs, the officers took the person to the school's police station, university spokesman Chris Cook said in an email.

-The student pulled out a gun at the station and shot an officer in the head and then fled on foot, Cook said.
+The student pulled out a gun, shot an officer in the head and then fled on foot, Cook said.
 The officer died.

-A special weapons and tactics (SWAT) team was sent to look for the suspect after the shooting, Lubbock police Officer J. Rodgers said by phone.
+A special weapons and tactics (SWAT) team was sent to look for the suspect, Lubbock police Officer J. Rodgers said by phone.

 He confirmed that one person was shot at the school's police division in Lubbock, a community of more than 240,000 people more than 300 miles (483 km) west of Dallas.